aKuhTV/PB-SubscriberLevels/README.md

 0.1.1 - Initial public release.
 Added support for name changes, bug fixes
 0.2.1 - Added feature to set the level of a user manually via command
 0.3 - Added full localization support and ENGLISH TRANSLATION.
 Fixed a bug, where the active-sub-check would not work as expected.
+0.3.1 - Added feature to toggle synchronisation of sub-month data between Twitchs database and the bot's database.
+Translated console messages to English.

 --------------

-## 💾 INSTALLATION
+## 💾 INSTALLATION and UPDATING

 - Download latest release from the "Releases" section: https://github.com/aKuhTV/PB-SubscriberLevels/releases
 - Place the *SubscriberLevels_0.x.js* inside *[Your Phantombot Folder]\scripts\custom*.
 If that folder doesn't exist, create it.
 - Place the *custom-SubscriberLevels_0.x.js* inside *[Your Phantombot Folder]\scripts\lang\english (or whatever language your bot is set to)\custom*.
 If that folder doesn't exist, create it.

+**If you are UPDATING from an older version, delete the old files and replace them by the new ones!** You won't lose any userdata, since it is stored in a different place.

 That's it, it's as easy as that!
 On the first startup the extension will automatically create all needed databases.
 The rest can be configured using the commands listed above.

-**Note: Due to limitations of the sub month query, the months of a sub will be counted on their first resub after installation, according to the cumulative months data that Twitch provides.
-If you want to have the full funcionality availabe directly after installation, you need to manually set the number of months using the !setlevel command.
+**Note: Due to limitations of the sub month query, the months of a sub will be counted on their first resub after installation, according to the cumulative months data that Twitch provides** (assuming !APIsync is turned on, which it is by default). **If you want to have the full funcionality availabe directly after installation, you need to manually set the number of months using the !setlevel command.
 (Not recommended, as this could lead to differences between Twitchs Database and the Bots database.)
 So maybe wait a bit before making the chat command available for everyone**